makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - The Maker Keeper Network DAI [dss-vest](https://manual.makerdao.com/module-index/module-token-streaming) streams will be amended with new parameters, as detailed below.
-- A total of **100,000 DAI** will be transferred to --->$address<--- to bootstrap the Core Artificial Intelligence System (CAIS), as detailed below.
+- A total of **100,000 DAI** will be transferred to the Protocol Facilitators to bootstrap the Core Artificial Intelligence System (CAIS), as detailed below.
-- The Maximum Debt Ceiling for GNO-A will be set to 0 DAI, as detailed below.
+- The Debt Ceiling for GNO-A will be set to 0 DAI, as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - RWA014 (Coinbase Custody) will be onboarded as a new vault type, as detailed below.